BryanJacobs/FIDO2Applet/README.md

 a LUKS encrypted disk with `systemd-cryptenroll`.
 You can log in to a Linux system locally with [pam-u2f](https://github.com/Yubico/pam-u2f).

-In order to run this, you will need
+100% of the FIDO2 CTAP2.1 spec is covered, with the exception of features that aren't physically on an ordinary smartcard, such as biometrics or other on-board user verification.
+The implementation is not 100% standards compliant, but you can expect very good results generally.

-[a compatible smartcard](docs/requirements.md).
+In order to run this outside a simulator, you will need [a compatible smartcard](docs/requirements.md).
 Some smartcards which describe themselves as running Javacard 3.0.1 also work - see the detailed requirements.